Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Speed: Disputes are resolved faster, often within months, as arbitration proceedings are less congested than courts.

-- Cost-effectiveness: Reduced legal fees and court costs benefit residents with limited financial means.
+- Cost-effectiveness: Reduced legal fees and court costs benefit residents at a local employer means.

 - Confidentiality: Proceedings are private, protecting the reputation of individuals and local businesses.